Edmonton (provincial electoral district): 1921

-1924 Edmonton by-Election
+1924 by-election

-This was the first election in Alberta to use ranked voting in Instant-runoff voting, a system just introduced for elections of single members in by-elections in Alberta's largest cities.
+The first election in Alberta to use ranked voting took place in Edmonton on October 27, following the resignation of Edmonton MLA J.R.
+Boyle.
+The by-election winner was determined using Instant-runoff voting, which had just introduced for elections of single members in by-elections in Alberta's largest cities.

 W.T.
-Henry got the most votes in the first count but no candidate received a majority of them so subsequent counts were held using second choices of the lower-ranking candidates.
-He was elected on third count.
+Henry got the most votes in the first count but no candidate received a majority so subsequent counts were held using second choices of the lower-ranking candidates, Independent G.V.
+Pelton and Labour's H.M.
+Bartholomew.
+Henry was elected on the third count, with 5472 votes to A.F.
+Ewing's 5448.

-Communist Party candidate H.M.
-Bartholomew showed strong third place showing, almost exceeding Conservative candidate on the second count.
+The Labour candidate H.M.
+Bartholomew, a Communist Party member, showed a strong third place showing, almost exceeding the Conservative candidate on the second count.